«

 • Customer service isn’t just a belief – we understand as we’ve been the customer!

-• Positive attitude, enthusiasm and fun are our daily nourishment.
+• A positive attitude, enthusiasm, and fun are our daily nourishment.

 Now, it’s your turn.
 Try writing a few sentences with your values.